 Will I have pain after my surgery?

 You may have some pain after your surgery, especially in the first few days.
-Your healthcare providers will ask you about your pain often and give you medication to manage your pain as needed.
-If your pain isn’t any better, tell one of your healthcare providers.
+We will ask you about your pain often and give you medicine as needed.
+Tell one of your healthcare providers if your pain is not relieved.
 It’s important to control your pain so you can cough, breathe deeply, use your incentive spirometer, and get out of bed and walk.
+Controlling your pain can help you recover faster.

 What side effects can I expect after my surgery?